Patients

 Radical nephrectomy for locally-advanced kidney cancer

-Radical nephrectomy is a surgery to remove an entire kidney affected by cancer.
+Radical nephrectomy is a surgery to remove the whole kidney that has cancer.
 Nearby tissues and lymph nodes may also be removed to help prevent the cancer from spreading.

 Related topics for further reading